 Welcome to WeHaveKids!
 We are a community of parents, guardians, caregivers, teachers, and family members writing about and sharing our parenting knowledge and know-how about children, education, and the entire family unit.
 We pair our family and education writers with professional editors to help produce the best content possible.

 Our authors adhere to the HubPages editorial policy, but also try to fulfill the additional wishes described below.We welcome writers who have knowledge and expertise in this area and are willing to share it with the world.
 We hope that you will join us!

-While we welcome enthusiastic writers on WeHaveKids and its parent company HubPages, we only approve high-quality articles—authors must comply with HubPages’ Editorial Policy.
-Some of the content, particularly pregnancy articles, on WeHaveKids are held to an even higher standard than our general editorial policy because they are considered YMYL (Your Money or Your Life) articles; in other words, the advice could have an impact on the reader’s health and well-being.
+While we welcome enthusiastic writers on WeHaveKids, we only approve high-quality articles, and authors must comply with the HubPages.com editorial policy.
+Some of the content on WeHaveKids, particularly pregnancy articles, is held to an even higher standard than our general editorial policy because it is considered a YMYL (Your Money or Your Life) topic; in other words, the advice could have an impact on the reader’s health and well-being.
 YMYL content on any of the HubPages network sites must be trustworthy and accurate.